piotrnar/gocoin/README.md

 * 64-bit architecture OS and Go compiler.
 * File system supporting files larger than 4GB.
-* At least 4GB of system memory highly recommended.
+* At least 4GB of system memory, but 8GB highly recommended.

 **wallet**: